-The European Space Agency has established the ESA Climate Change Initiative program \citep{ESA_CCI_web,Hollmann13} in order to tackle the problems outlined above and to advance the knowledge of the climate system.
-The project's primary focus is the production of thirteen Essential Climate Variables (ECVs) for the three domains ocean, atmosphere, and land.
-ECVs are being produced for various climate drivers such as ozone, sea surface temperature, ice sheets, and clouds.
+The European Space Agency has established the ESA Climate Change Initiative program \citep{ESA_CCI_web,Hollmann13} in order to advance knowledge of the climate system.
+The project's primary focus is the production of thirteen Essential Climate Variables (ECVs) for ocean, atmosphere, and land including ozone, sea surface temperature, ice sheets, and clouds.
 This study has been financed as part of the cloud ECV component of ESA CCI \citep{ESA_Cloud_CCI_web}.
-The main objective of ESA Cloud\textunderscore cci is to develop a state-of-the-art open source community cloud retrieval algorithm, which is capable of processing passive imager data for a number of \mbox{(non-)European} satellites covering several decades.
-We used satellite data as retrieval input from MODIS Aqua and Terra (2000--2014) \citep{King92}, AVHRR on NOAA-7 to NOAA-19 and METOPA (1978--2014) \citep{Jacobowitz03}, and AATSR on ENVISAT (?--?).
-Only the AVHRR-equivalent channels from MODIS and AATSR are used, thus the resulting retrieval data are henceforth referred to as the ``AVHRR heritage dataset''.
-Moreover, the resulting time series are carefully validated against well established existing climatologies (ISCCP, PATMOS-x, CM SAF, and MODIS Collection 6), reanalysis and model data (ERA-Interim and EC-Earth), ground-truth synoptic observations, and CALIPSO Lidar data.
+The main objective of ESA Cloud\textunderscore cci is to develop a state-of-the-art open-source community cloud retrieval algorithm which is capable of processing passive imager data for a number of \mbox{(non-)European} satellites covering several decades.
+We used satellite data from MODIS Aqua and Terra (2000--2014) \citep{King92}, AVHRR on NOAA-7 to NOAA-19 and METOPA (1978--2014) \citep{Jacobowitz03}, and AATSR on ENVISAT (1995--2012).
+Only the AVHRR-equivalent channels from MODIS and AATSR are used.
+Hence, the resulting retrieval data are henceforth referred to as the ``AVHRR heritage dataset''.
+Moreover, the resulting time series are carefully validated against well-established climatologies (ISCCP, PATMOS-x, CM SAF, and MODIS Collection 6), reanalysis and model data (ERA-Interim and EC-Earth), ground-truth synoptic observations, and CALIPSO Lidar data.

-The CC4CL core algorithm was developed in a modular fashion and provides open source access to support distribution and further development within the scientific community.
-Particular attention was paid to provide the flexibility of processing multiple instruments with one and the same framework, thus maximising the consistency of cloud products independent of the sensor source.
+The CC4CL core algorithm was developed in a modular fashion and provides open-source access to support distribution and development within the scientific community.
+Particular attention was paid to allow processing of multiple instruments with a single framework, thus maximising the consistency of cloud products independent of the sensor source.
 Across the solar and thermal spectrum, the framework accounts for physical and radiative consistency amongst all output variables and with input satellite radiances.
-This is an improvement compared to other established retrieval frameworks.
+This is an improvement on other established retrieval frameworks.
 These commonly derive COT and CER by adopting the \citet{Nakajima90} approach, but macrophysical products are estimated independently and are thus radiatively inconsistent with the former variables.
-Another key novel feature of CC4CL is the production of uncertainty estimates of retrieval parameters through explicit error propagation from input to output data.
-With these criteria in mind, the Oxford and Rutherford Aerosol and Cloud (ORAC) retrieval \citep{Thomas09, Poulsen12} was chosen out of three competing algorithms within a ``Round Robin'' selection process.
+Another novel feature of CC4CL is the production of uncertainty estimates of retrieval parameters through explicit error propagation from input to output data.
+With these criteria in mind, the Optimal Retrieval of Aerosol and Cloud (ORAC) \citep{Thomas09, Poulsen12} was chosen from of three competing algorithms within a ``Round Robin'' selection process.

 In this study, we present the key features of the CC4CL processing algorithm.
-We particularly focus on discussing the novel features of the framework, which set it apart from other approaches: the optimal estimation approach in general, the explicit uncertainty quantification through rigorous propagation of all known error sources to the final product, and the consistency of our long-term, multi-platform time-series provided on various resolutions, from 0.5\textdegree\ up to 0.02\textdegree.
-Through describing all key input data and processing steps, we inform the future user about important features of this new dataset, and its potential applicability in climate studies.
+We particularly focus on discussing the novel features of the framework: the optimal estimation approach in general, the explicit uncertainty quantification through rigorous propagation of all known error sources to the final product, and the consistency of our long-term, multi-platform time-series provided at various resolutions, from 0.5\textdegree\ to 0.02\textdegree.
+By describing all key input data and processing steps, we inform the future user about important features of this new dataset, and its potential applicability in climate studies.
 We provide an overview of the retrieved and derived output variables.
 These are initially validated in a comprehensive and detailed analysis of retrieval results that we collocated with Calipso observations for three scenes in the Arctic and one scene in the Gulf of Guinea/West Africa.
 The results show that CC4CL produces mixed-layer estimates for cases where optically thin clouds overlap, but provides very realistic estimates of cloud top height and cover for optically thick clouds.

 \section{Data and methods}\label{input_data}